zx80/flask-simple-auth/DOCUMENTATION.md

   - `FSA_TOKEN_CARRIER` how to transport the token: *bearer* (`Authorization` HTTP header), *param*, *cookie* or *header*.
     Default is *bearer*.
-  - `FKA_TOKEN_NAME` name of parameter or cookie holding the token, or bearer scheme, or header name.
+  - `FSA_TOKEN_NAME` name of parameter or cookie holding the token, or bearer scheme, or header name.
     Default is `AUTH` for *param* carrier, `auth` for *cookie* carrier, `Bearer` for HTTP Authorization header (*bearer* carrier),